ReliSA/STePSEnHECs-PaCt/References.md

 [[KOH'22]](catalogue/publications/koh22/koh22.md) Kohls, Christian.
 "Hybrid Events in Education."
 In Proceedings of the 27th European Conference on Pattern Languages of Programs (EuroPLop ’22).
 Association for Computing Machinery, July 2022.
 Pages 1-7.

-[[KOH'23]] Kohls, Christian, Dubbert, Dennis and Kehrer, Mareike.
-"The dynamic campus–flexible learning spaces for hybrid education."
+[KOH'23] Kohls, Christian, Dubbert, Dennis and Kehrer, Mareike.
+"The dynamic campus-flexible learning spaces for hybrid education."
 In Proceedings of the 28th European Conference on Pattern Languages of Programs.
 Association for Computing Machinery, July 2023.
 Pages 1-11.

 [[KOP'12]](catalogue/publications/kop12/kop12.md) Köppe, Christian.
 "Learning Patterns for Group Assignments - Part 1."
 In Proceedings of the 19th Conference on Pattern Languages of Programs.
 2012.
 Pages 1-12.